isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ``reservation-mode`` configuration parameter to select the types of reservations allowed for a particular subnet.
 Each reservation type has different constraints for the checks to be performed by the server when allocating or renewing a lease for the client.
-Allowed values are:
+Although ``reservation-mode`` was deprecated in Kea 1.9.1, it is still available; the allowed values are:

 -  ``all`` - enables both in-pool and out-of-pool host reservation types.
 This setting is the default value, and is the safest and most